 The unified word, “Turkish”, holds traces of Byzantine, Armenian, and various other clan’s cultures with their shapes and scenes.
 The carpet is created mostly of cotton and wool, though silk is now used, as well.
 The rug generally is knotted in the Turkish style, featuring a proportional knot, as of the 13th century.
 Many pictures are featured on the rugs, to reflect the current life of the makers.

-Afshar rugs are made with pride and care by the Afshar tribe.
+This type of Turkish rug is made with pride and care by the Afshar tribe.
 They use wool from their own animals in the process, which adds so much value and culture.
 These rugs work well for walls or flooring, and are quite rare.